PostHog/posthog.com/contents/docs/self-host/runbook/clickhouse/resize-disk.md

 1. Run a `helm` upgrade

-1. Connect to the Kafka container to verify the new filesystem size
+1. Connect to the ClickHouse container to verify the new filesystem size
     ```shell
     kubectl -n posthog exec -it chi-posthog-posthog-0-0-0 -- /bin/bash
     clickhouse@chi-posthog-posthog-0-0-0:/$ df -h /var/lib/clickhouse/